 The Changing Environment of Sleep:

-The AAST has developed the 2017-2018 Strategic Plan to help guide the profession and association through this evolving and expanding field and to successfully navigate the changing landscape of sleep healthcare.
+The AAST developed the 2018-2020 Strategic Plan to help guide the profession and association through this evolving and expanding field, and to successfully navigate the changing landscape of sleep healthcare.
+An updated strategic plan will be develop in 2021.